akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "No," she said clearly.
 "Our hall has chambers.
 They are small, but they hold the heat well.
 You'd find it much warmer than this place."

 The sisters exchanged a look of pure, baffled silence.

+---

+Later that evening Godfrey found Beatrice in the garden with Goosie, listening to the peacock crow its wailing cry; a cry which had alarmed Beatrice when she first heard it the previous evening.

+She smiled, glad to see a familiar face.

+A quiet crooning voice echoed a distant ballad somewhere overhead.

+Godfrey: “You know now, don’t you?
+About the vow.”
+Beatrice: (quietly) “My father—does he know that his hall was wagered?”
+Godfrey: “I asked my father to let him hear it from you.
+But I will swear before him that I will protect Stanwey as my own, whether you marry me or not.”
+Beatrice: “Then you would have done your duty regardless of who walked in.”
+Godfrey: “Yes.
+But I am grateful it was you, because I see that you are someone who will do her duty with courage.
+That is all I hoped for.”
+Beatrice: (after a pause) “What will you require of me?”
+Godfrey: “Only that you be yourself.
+I have seen enough court masks.”

 Lady Margaret, watching from the shadows, felt a rare tug of amusement.